 - Greater-Scope Villain: The Dark Side is a textbook example; it is the ultimate source of evil in the Galaxy, but is an impersonal, metaphysical power rather than an actual character.

-- Passion Is Evil: The dark side of the Force embodies passion—specifically rage, lust, and similarly selfish desires.
-But, this trope is subverted according to Lucas.
-Contrary to how some writers portray it, the light side does not embody stoicism and cold logic.
+- Passion Is Evil: Not Quite.
+The dark side of the Force embodies negative emorions like rage, lust, and similarly destructive desires.
+But according to Lucas, contrary to how some writers portray it, the light side does not embody stoicism and cold logic.
 Jedi can feel positive emotions like love, duty, honor, and joy, but must be careful not to let them overcome them and twist them into the darker emotions that lead to the dark side.
+What leads people to the darkside is becoming The Unfettered with their negative emotions that corrupts the force user.
 This only makes sense, as an order of protectors so superior as to somehow never go through the same feelings, motivations, temptations, etc. as the people they're meant to protect would make them too detached and unrelatable to be very uplifting as heroes either in-universe or out.

 The World Between Worlds